 The viola uses the strings:

-The violin on the other hand uses the strings:
+On the other hand, the violin uses the strings:

 The sound of a viola is therefore lower than that of a violin.
 The physical distance between the strings is also different.
 It will be greater on a viola.
 This is why when violists switch over to a violin and vice versa, they will have a hard time locating the position of their fingers.
 The viola strings are also thicker and require more strength on the part of the viola player.